linwrui/json-reflect/README.md

 # reflect2json

-A lib for reflect class to json with decorator in `.ts file`.
+A lib for reflecting class to json with decorator in `.ts file`.

 ## Install